-- A. Environmental hazards

-- 1. Rescue could be dangerous in open water

-- B. Assess to determine need for CPR or rescue breathing

-- 1. May have to drain fluid from airway first
+- A. Environmental hazards - 1.
+Rescue could be dangerous in open water - B. Assess to determine need for CPR or rescue breathing - 1.
+May have to drain fluid from airway first

-- XIII.
-Assisted administration of Epinephrine auto injector and accessing EMS
+XIII.
+Assisted administration of Epinephrine auto-injector and accessing EMS

-- A. Must be approved by local EMSA director to administer

-- 1. Agency head must request permission from EMSA director to conduct training and administer

-- 2. Must be prescribed to patient and not expired

-- B. If not approved by medical director can only assist

-- 1. Must still be prescribed to patient and not expired
+- A. Must be approved by local EMSA director to administer - Agency head must request permission from EMSA director to conduct training and administer - 2.
+Must be prescribed to the patient and not expired - B. If not approved by medical director can only assist - 1.
+Must still be prescribed to the patient and not expired

-- XIV.
+XIV.
 Exposure to CBRN

 - A. Chemical

 - 1. Remove from contaminated area

 - 2. If dry chemical brush chemical off first before decon

 - 3. Remove clothing

-- 4. Flush area with water
+- 4. Flush the area with water

 - B. Biological

 - 1. Symptoms will be delayed

 - 2. Send patients to one hospital to avoid contaminating multiple locations

 - C. Radiological

 - 1. Remove from contaminated area

-- 2. Utilize time, distance, and shielding

-- 3. Treat as thermal burn for skin burns
+- 2. Utilize time, distance, and shielding - 3.
+Treat as thermal burn for skin burns

-- D. Nuclear
+D. Nuclear

 - 1. Remove from contaminated area

-- 2. Treat as radiological burn
+- 2. Treat as a radiological burn

 - 3. Large contaminated area

-- XV.
+XV.
 Written and/or oral assessment of cognitive skills

-- A. First aid scenarios

-- 1. Students will be assigned one of the following scenarios

-- a.
-Stab wound

-- b.
-Skin exposure to toxic industrial chemical

-- c.
-Allergic reaction with anaphylaxis

-- d.
-Child in pool for unknown period of time

-- 2. Students will have 10 minutes in groups to explain how they would handle situation
+- A. First aid scenarios - 1.
+Students will be assigned one of the following scenarios - a.
+Stab wound - b.
+Skin exposure to toxic industrial chemical - c.
+Allergic reaction with anaphylaxis - d.
+Child in the pool for an unknown period of time - 2.
+Students will have 10 minutes in groups to explain how they would handle the situation

-- XVI.
+XVI.
 Demonstration of Technical Skills Competency

 - A. CPR skills demonstration

 - 1. Adult CPR and rescue breathing

 - a.
-One person adult CPR
+One-person adult CPR

 - b.
-Two person adult CPR
+Two-person adult CPR

 - c.
 Adult rescue breathing

 - d.
-Two person adult CPR with AED
+Two-person adult CPR with AED

 - 2. Child CPR

+Printed: 5/31/2025 (WEB)

-- a.
-One person child CPR
+a.
+One-person child CPR

 - b.
-Two person child CPR
+Two-person child CPR

 - c.
 Child rescue breathing

 - d.
-Two person child CPR with AED
+Two-person child CPR with AED

 - 3. Infant CPR

 - a.
-One person infant CPR
+One-person infant CPR

 - b.
-Two person infant CPR
+Two-person infant CPR

 - c.
 Infant rescue breathing

 - d.
-Two person infant CPR with AED
+Two-person infant CPR with AED

 - B. First aid skills demonstration

 - 1. Apply a tourniquet

 - a.
 Apply a tourniquet to partner

 - b.
 Apply a tourniquet to self

 - 2. Wound packing Demonstration

 - a.
 Use gauze to pack wound on dummy

 - 3. PPE

 - a.
 Glove removal